☞ Get Community Letters (articles like this) monthly, via email.

 The working vintage camera supplies for willing photographers are inevitably drying up, along with the rising prices on chemicals; we are in for a costlier film future.
 For the economically conscious, new competition could be the answer.

 Film Ferrania is an ongoing project to restore an Italian photochemical factory to become the third major film producer.
-Currently, they’re about five years behind schedule, however, unlike the infamous others, the brand is open about their shortcomings and willing to press on.
+Currently, they’re about five years behind schedule, however, unlike the infamous others, the brand is open about its shortcomings and willing to press on.

 Following the campaign announcement for “the first new C-41 formulation on the market in over a decade,” Lomography is ahead of schedule for the first round of product shipments.